Azure-Samples/data-migration-sql/PowerShell/sql-server-to-sql-vm-blob.md

 - Az.DataMigration Version 0.8.0 installed from [here](https://www.powershellgallery.com/packages/Az.DataMigration/0.8.0).

-**Note:** Please run the commands in Powershell 5.x as an Administrator as Register-AzDataMigrationIntegrationRuntime command requires admin permissions.

 ## Azure login

 Before we get started with managing azure resources with Azure PowerShell we need to login into azure and set our default subscription.